 Protected our PCSOs

 There were 287 Police Community Support Officers in Kent in May 2016.
-Thanks to my Budgets, Kent Police will retain 300 PCSO posts.
+Thanks to my Budgets, there will be 336 by March 2021.

 My £1m Violence Reduction Fund will improve prevention, engagement and diversion so that we can reduce violence in partnership with charities and community groups.

 My seed funding helped Kent Police relaunch Police Cadets, with over 340 young people now in the scheme.
 It’ll be county wide by the end of 2020 and a scheme for younger children is being introduced.

 My Violence Reduction Challenge and the increase in police numbers has led to the establishment of a multiagency group working together to solve problems across sectors, dealing with the root causes, in Medway.

 Improving 101 performance